-For manufacturing companies looking to plant roots in North Texas, the dynamic suburb of Midlothian has a clear message: “Come on in.”
+For manufacturing companies looking to plant roots in North Texas, the Midlothian Business Park offers a clear message: “Come on in.”

 In fact, there are 3.5 million people within a 45-minute radius of Midlothian, and more than 1.1 million within a 30-minute radius.

-“The new business park offers sites designed for manufacturing companies who will appreciate the amenities and quality of life that Midlothian offers, and the advantageous proximity to major industries,” said Larry Barnett, president of Midlothian Economic Development.
+“The Midlothian Business Park offers sites designed for manufacturing companies who will appreciate the amenities and quality of life that Midlothian offers, and the advantageous proximity to major industries,” said Larry Barnett, president of Midlothian Economic Development.

-Flexible real estate options in the park are ideal for tenants seeking five to 15 acres for facilities that could range from 20,000 to 150,000 square feet.
+Flexible real estate options in Midlothian Business Park are ideal for tenants seeking five to 15 acres for facilities that could range from 20,000 to 150,000 square feet.

 While Midlothian Business Park is well-suited for smaller operations related to manufacturing, data processing and distribution, RailPort Business Park, located just across the highway, caters to larger operations.